-Labels can be great, like when they're telling you what's in your food, helping you figure out which train to catch, or providing you with the right terminology to express yourself.
-But labels can be harmful, too, boxing individuals and entire communities into stereotypes and harmful tropes.
+Labels can be great when they're telling you what's in your food, helping you figure out which train to catch, or providing you with the right terminology to express yourself.
+But labels can be harmful, forcing individuals and entire communities into stereotypes and harmful tropes.

 When it comes to partnerships in which one person is Jewish and the other is not, there are lots of descriptors, and lots of terms you might hear used to refer to your family.
 We asked five couples to tell us how they describe themselves and their families' religious identity - and why.

 "Interfaith": What it means and who uses it

 "Interfaith" is the term most commonly used in the Reform Jewish community (and beyond) to describe relationships where one partner is Jewish while the other is not.
 It's the terminology that most people know best, and with which many families identify.

 The D'Isas of Washington, D.C., are one such family.
 Jeannelle D'Isa, who works for Temple Micah, a Reform synagogue, is married to Nicole, who was raised Protestant, but now leans toward atheism while embraces Jewish practice.
 The couple celebrates secularized versions of some of the holidays of Nicole's childhood, but overall, they say, they keep a Jewish home and are raising their child in the Jewish faith.
 Nicole has also taken Introduction to Judaism classes.

 "We say we are an interfaith family," D'Isa says, "but our Jewishness is with us all the time."